Lindsey Tootle

 Project Spotlight: Bama Baroque

-Lindsay co-founded Bama Baroque in 2024 in Tuscaloosa, Alabama along with harpsichordist Dr, Michael Delfin, and friends and colleagues back in Alabama.
+Lindsey co-founded Bama Baroque in 2024 in Tuscaloosa, Alabama along with harpsichordist Dr, Michael Delfin, and friends and colleagues back in Alabama.
 It is one of the state’s only native, professional historical performance ensembles in history - and certainly the first of its intended scope and kind.
 Bama Baroque offers historically informed performances of Baroque and 17th- and 18th-century folk music on period instruments.
 With this unique blend of artistry and tradition, Bama Baroque seeks to connect with Alabama audiences in a way that feels both inspiring and familiar, while celebrating the state’s rich folk heritage.
 Bama Baroque is dedicated to accessibility, inclusivity, and community outreach, aspiring to become a cherished cornerstone of Alabama’s musical landscape.

 Up Next